 This fun, casual event is a fundraiser for the Guadalupe Health Foundation and Guadalupe Clinic.
 Each spring, enjoy and evening exploring Old Town while enjoying live music and sampling delicious food and a variety of wines.
+This year, the event will be held on Thursday, April 20.
 The walk starts in Wichita’s Farm and Art Market Plaza in Old Town.
 Participants will stop at restaurants, museums and bars along the tour for entertainment, appetizers and wine.
-A trolley is available too.
+A trolley is available, too.

-This annual event usually sells out quickly, so purchase your tickets early.
-The 2016 Walkabout is April 21st, and tickets have already sold out.
+This annual event usually sells out quickly, so purchase your tickets early!

 O.J.
 Watson Park

-This 119-acre park in southwest Wichita offers three playgrounds, two fishing lakes, a mini golf course, miniature train rides, pedal boats, pony rides, 32 sand volleyball courts, picnic tables, snacks and drinks.
+Spanning 119-acres in southwest Wichita, O.J.
+Watson park offers three separate playgrounds, two fishing lakes, a mini golf course, miniature train rides, pedal boats, pony rides, 32 sand volleyball courts, picnic tables, snacks and drinks.
 You can also rent shelters and inflatables, and reserve picnic tables, the campfire circle, and hayrack rides.

 Old Cowtown Museum

 There are probably a lot of people who’ve lived in Wichita for years and have never visited Old Cowtown Museum.
 Located next to Botanica in the Riverside neighborhood, it’s a hidden piece of our history.
 Old Cowtown is a living history museum that sits just off the historic Chisholm Trail.
 The 25-acre, open-air attraction will give you a glimpse of frontier life in Wichita and Sedgwick County during the “Old West” period of the late 1800s.